-Omnilife's risk appetite is supported by development of a Recovery and Resolution Plan ('RRP') which sets out in detail the steps the Company would take to restore its solvency and operational capabilities in response to a major event, such as the failure of a reinsurer.
+Omnilife's risk appetite is supported by the Recovery and Resolution Plan ('RRP') which sets out in detail the steps the Company would take to restore its solvency and operational capabilities in response to a major event involving the failure of a reinsurer.

-The ORSA is intended to play a key role in helping to understand the current risk appetite implied within the Business Plan.
-The Risk Management Function assesses the risk exposures against approved risk appetites and these are reported to the ARC and the Board.
+The ORSA and RRP are intended to play a key role in helping to understand the current risk appetite implied within the Business Plan.
+The Risk Management Function assesses the risk exposures against approved risk appetites, and these are reported to the ARC and the Board.

 The status against each approved risk tolerance is monitored by the Risk Management Function.
-The results of this monitoring are reported to the ARC and, where applicable, to the relevant committee and are included in the monthly Business Performance Report.
+The results of this monitoring are reported to the ARC.